Stephanie Cheng

 Biography

-Stephanie Cheng teaches the intermediate financial accounting course in the undergraduate program.
-She received her PhD in accounting from the University of Toronto and dual bachelor's degrees in psychology and economics from the University of Texas at Austin.
-Prior to doctoral studies, Cheng worked as a Chartered Professional Accountant (CPA) and taught case-based seminars at the CPA Ontario School of Accountancy in Canada.Cheng's research interests include the roles of accounting and alternative information in capital markets, reporting and disclosure incentives of local governments and corporations, and emerging geographical issues.
+Stephanie Cheng holds a PhD in accounting from the University of Toronto and dual bachelor’s degrees in economics and psychology from the University of Texas at Austin.
+Before her doctoral studies, she worked as a Chartered Professional Accountant (CPA) in Ontario and taught case-based seminars at the CPA Ontario School of Accountancy.

 Courses